 - Identification

 - Name

 - Position (actual)

 - Speed over ground

 - Course over ground / Direction

 - ETA at lock

 - RTA at lock

 - Ship or combination type

-- Dimensions (Length and Beam)
+- Dimensions (Length & Beam)

 - Number of assisting tug boats

 - Draught

-- Air draught
+- Airdraught

 - Number of blue cones

 - Navigational status of the vessel (anchoring, mooring, sailing, restricted by special conditions ...)

-ETA should be available on demand or should be exchanged if a deviation from original ETA is exceeded beyond the value predefined by the Competent Authority.
-All other information should be available once at the first contact or on demand.
+ETA should be available on request or should be exchanged as a by the Competent Authority predefined deviation of the originally ETA is exceeded.
+All other information should be available once at the first contact or on request.
 RTA is the response on an ETA report.